1tsJeremiah/pegasus2/README.md

 # 1. Clone and navigate to the project
 cd vector-db-langchain

-# 2. Start the vector database
+# 2. Start the vector database and keyword index
 docker-compose -f docker/docker-compose.dev.yml up -d

 # 3. Create a virtual environment (recommended)